EndaMagennis/baoard-ohm/README.md

 ![banner](documentation/logo-designs/logo-4.png)

 Board-Ohm, found [here](https://board-ohm-5d4ddb906f72.herokuapp.com/), is a user generated review site for board games.
-It can be quite a hefty cost to buy a new boardgame so knowing it's right for you is importamt.
+It can be quite a hefty cost to buy a new boardgame so knowing it's right for you is important.

 ## User Experience Design